dooadex/ApolloAuto/apollo5.0_autoinstall/README.md

 If you want to run or test in a car or HIL environment.

-You need to install drivers such as ESD CAN.
+You need to install Apollo Kernel and drivers such as ESD CAN.

 Refer to Apollo Auto official site. (https://github.com/ApolloAuto)